- Q: What is a field experience?

 A Mentor Teacher or a teaching professional is the teacher of record in the classroom and supports students through the field experience.
 The Mentor allows students the opportunity to learn from and work in his/her classroom, provides constructive feedback about teaching skills and strategies, and offers suggestions and ideas to help students succeed in the teaching profession.

 - Q: How do I set up the field experience?

-Students cannot begin field experience hours until the Outreach Specialist has approved the site and has obtained approval from the school/district.
-Once the site has been approved, it is the student's responsibility to schedule the days and hours of the field experience with the school and mentor.
+Students cannot begin field experience hours until the request has been formally approved.
+Once approved it is the student's responsibility to schedule the days and hours of the field experience with the school and mentor.